Sunny with a High Near 85 | SweetwaterNOW

 Today

 Sunny, with a high near 85.
-Light and variable wind becoming west southwest 9 to 14 mph in the morning.
-Winds could gust as high as 24 mph.
+Breezy, with a light and variable wind becoming west 12 to 17 mph in the morning.
+Winds could gust as high as 29 mph.

 Tonight

-Mostly clear, with a low around 53.
-West wind 5 to 13 mph becoming east after midnight.
-Winds could gust as high as 22 mph.
+Clear, with a low around 52.
+Breezy, with a west northwest wind 12 to 17 mph becoming east southeast 5 to 10 mph after midnight.
+Winds could gust as high as 23 mph.

 Monday

-Sunny, with a high near 87.
-Breezy, with an east southeast wind 5 to 10 mph becoming west 11 to 16 mph in the afternoon.
-Winds could gust as high as 25 mph.
+Sunny, with a high near 88.
+Breezy, with an east southeast wind 5 to 15 mph becoming west in the afternoon.
+Winds could gust as high as 21 mph.

 Monday Night

-Mostly clear, with a low around 55.
-West wind 9 to 14 mph becoming light and variable.
-Winds could gust as high as 23 mph.
+Partly cloudy, with a low around 54.
+West wind 6 to 11 mph becoming light and variable.
+Winds could gust as high as 21 mph.

 Tuesday

-Sunny, with a high near 88.
-Breezy, with a south southeast wind 6 to 11 mph becoming west southwest 12 to 17 mph in the afternoon.
-Winds could gust as high as 32 mph.
+Sunny, with a high near 89.
+Breezy, with a south southeast wind 6 to 11 mph becoming west 13 to 18 mph in the afternoon.
+Winds could gust as high as 25 mph

 Tuesday Night